fifonik/FFMetrics/README.md

-## FFMetrics -- Yet another program for Video Quality Metrics visualisation
+## FFMetrics -- yet another program for Video Quality Metrics visualisation

 FFMpeg.exe can be used for calculating different visual quality metrics.
 FFMetrics is a FFMpeg GUI, so all calculations are done by FFMpeg.